Bastille

 About Bastille

-Bastille's synth-fueled pop-rock anthems serve as the heavy, haunting—sometimes hedonistic—soundtrack to a world slipping and sliding into dystopia.
-Such ambitious sounds are fitting for a band named after the French anniversary of the Storming of the Bastille, a date that also happens to be the founder and frontman Dan Smith's birthday (July 14).
-Formed in 2010 after the Leeds-born singer/songwriter moved to London and connected with keyboardist Kyle Simmons, guitarist/bassist Will Farquarson, and drummer Chris Wood, the quartet quickly rose from indie darlings to one of the biggest bands on the planet.
-Their takeover began with "Pompeii"—from their 2013 debut album, Bad Blood— a boisterous blend of glossy synth-pop and arena rock where Smith lays out a challenge in the face of societal doom: "How am I gonna be an optimist about this?" he asks.
-Through gloomy lyrics—especially on 2016's Wild World and 2019's Doom Days, Bastille's "apocalyptic party album," Smith told Apple Music—the answer surfaces in their sound, an ever-expansive mix of moody electro-pop, euphoric house, falsetto-laced R&B, and glorious gospel.
-And their collaborations are just as thrilling and unpredictable: tracks with Marshmello (the slick dance-pop single, "Happier"); HAIM, Craig David, and Seeb (from their ongoing Other People's Heartache mixtape series); and Blur guitar hero Graham Coxon (2020's "WHAT YOU GONNA DO???," the band's scrappiest slice of rock yet).
-As long as it's Bastille, the music will always be "exciting and uplifting," said Smith, "but devastatingly sad at the same time."
+“We’ve come a bit of a way from me making songs by myself on my laptop in my bedroom,” Bastille founder Dan Smith told Apple Music in 2022.
+Indeed, the band’s anthems serve as the heavy, haunting—sometimes hedonistic—soundtrack to a world slipping and sliding into dystopia.
+Such ambitious sounds are fitting for a quartet named after the French anniversary of the Storming of the Bastille, a date that also happens to be Smith’s birthday (July 14).
+Formed in 2010 after the Leeds-born singer-songwriter moved to London and connected with keyboardist Kyle Simmons, guitarist/bassist Will Farquarson, and drummer Chris Wood, Bastille quickly rose from indie darlings to one of the biggest bands on the planet.
+Their takeover began with “Pompeii”—from their 2013 debut album, Bad Blood—a boisterous blend of glossy synth-pop and arena rock where Smith lays out a challenge in the face of societal doom: “How am I gonna be an optimist about this?” he asks.
+Through gloomy lyrics—especially on 2016’s Wild World and 2019’s Doom Days—the answer surfaces in their sound, an ever-expansive mix of moody electro-pop, euphoric house, falsetto-laced R&B, and glorious gospel.
+After the unofficial trilogy of their first three albums, the group launched the ambitious, personal Give Me the Future in 2022 (“We just wanted to f**k with the process and try new things,” Smith said of the album).
+And the stories of historical and mythological figures took the forefront in their four-part series &, which began in 2024.
+“I’ve always used someone else’s story to write about the themes I want to address in my music,” he said.
+“Now I’ve collected these story-songs to celebrate a group of people who pushed against the times they lived in and who displayed all the complexities of being human.”

 London, England